hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 Once we have our reads aligned to the genome, the next step is to count how many reads have mapped to each gene.
 There are many tools that can use BAM files as input and output the number of reads (counts) associated with each feature of interest (genes, exons, transcripts, etc.).
 There are 2 commonly used counting tools, [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) and [htseq-count](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html).

 * The above tools only report the "raw" counts of reads that map to a single location (uniquely mapping) and are best at counting at the gene level.
-Essentially, total read count associated with a gene (*attribute*) = the sum of reads associated with each of the exons (*feature*) that "belong" to that gene.
+Essentially, total read count associated with a gene (*meta-feature*) = the sum of reads associated with each of the exons (*feature*) that "belong" to that gene.

 * There are other tools available that are able to account for multiple transcripts for a given gene.
 In this case the counts are not whole numbers, but have fractions.
 In the simplest example case, if 1 read is associated with 2 transcripts, it can get counted as 0.5 and 0.5 and the resulting count for that transcript is not a whole number.